Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 The honest truth is someone who is the best checker players in the world would never make as much money as the best hedge fund manager in the world, but that’s my path.
 That’s what I want to get good at.
 You can be the best checkers player in the world and have a lot of status in that world.
 And checkers players, the world over, will go, “Wow, he is the best.”
 And you will have a lot of status localized in that context and in that community.

 But if you say, “You know what?
-I want to get status” and play checkers because I get status.
+I just want to gain status, I want to play checkers because I gain status”.
 To be honest, you’re probably not ever going to get very far.
 Anything in the world, to be the best in the world at is not easy.
 There are plenty of people out there who are professional checkers players, and it’s not easy like anything else.
 It takes a huge amount, not just time and dedication, but willing to suffer, quite frankly, all the not fun bits.
 I’m sure being a night club owner on the surface sounds appealing to many people, but it’s a lot of late nights.

 I have lots of friends who run night clubs, and it’s not easy.
 It’s a pretty hard life: the drinking… I mean, it’s long hours like any job.
 And sometimes, it’s just a grind.